 Step 3: Shape the dough: Roll the dough on a floured surface to a ¼ -inch (½ cm) thickness and cut circles using a cookie cutter.

-Place a flat teaspoon of the filling in the center of each circle, pinch the edges together in three places so that they meet in the middle to form a triangular cookie shape.
+Place a flat teaspoon of the filling in the center of each circle and pinch the edges together in three places so that they meet in the middle to form a triangular cookie shape.
 Pinch the three corners of the triangle together firmly to seal the edges.
 Make sure the filling is well-enclosed.

 Arrange the Hamantaschen on a baking sheet lined with parchment paper.